 Tourism Improvement District.
 The name conjures big cities, full of attractions, nightlife, restaurants, and of course, tourists.
 Perhaps San Francisco, New York, or Miami.
 There are, however, nearly 100 tourism improvement districts in California alone.
 Although it is the nation’s most populous state, surely there are not 100 San Franciscos.

-Many tourism improvement districts are formed in areas that don’t, at first glance, appear to be tourist destinations.
+Many tourism improvement districts are formed in areas that may not, at first glance, appear to be a tourism destination.
 One such example is Concord, California, located in San Francisco’s East Bay Area.
-Given its population of 125,000 and proximity to larger or better-known locations like San Francisco, Oakland and Napa Valley, Concord is not your typical tourist destination — which made the city an excellent candidate to form and greatly benefit from a tourism improvement district.
+Given its population of 125,000 and proximity to large and well-known tourism destinations like San Francisco, Oakland, and Napa Valley, Concord faced the challenge of making a name for itself as a tourist destination.
+This challenge made the city an excellent candidate to form and greatly benefit from a tourism improvement district.

-In fact, it is cities like Concord that can see the greatest benefit from tourism improvement districts.
-With nine hotels offering 1,300 rooms and 75,000 square feet of meeting space, Concord provides an affordable, accessible alternative to other Bay Area locations for meetings, events and leisure travelers.
-Plus, Concord boasts convenient access to Mount Diablo — a 3,849-foot peak and state park offering a scenic playground for hikers, bikers and nature lovers — making the city an ideal option for visitors looking to see the sights of San Francisco and experience the great outdoors in one trip.
+In fact, it is cities like Concord, who without intervention could be overshadowed by larger destinations, that can see the greatest benefit from tourism improvement districts.
+With nine hotels offering 1,300 rooms and 75,000 square feet of meeting space, Concord provides an affordable, accessible alternative to other Bay Area locations for meetings, events, and leisure travelers.
+Plus, Concord boasts convenient access to Mount Diablo – a 3,849-foot peak and state park offering a scenic playground for hikers, bikers, and nature lovers – making the city an ideal option for visitors looking to see the sights of San Francisco and experience the great outdoors in one trip.